coral-xyz/anchor/docs/src/tutorials/tutorial-1.md

 This tutorial covers the basics of creating and mutating accounts using Anchor.
 It's recommended to read [Tutorial 0](./tutorial-0.md) first, as this tutorial will build on top of it.
-The full example can be found [here](https://github.com/project-serum/anchor/tree/master/examples/basic-1).

 ## Clone the Repo